Map Of The 5 Great Lakes

 A Geographic Overview: Understanding the Great Lakes Map

 The Great Lakes are not just five individual bodies of water; they are a dynamic interconnected system.
-A quick glance at a map reveals their sprawling size and interconnectedness.
+On top of that, a quick glance at a map reveals their sprawling size and interconnectedness.
 Lake Superior, the largest and deepest, sits furthest west, bordering Minnesota, Wisconsin, and Michigan to the south and Ontario to the north.
-Its outflow feeds into the St. Mary's River, which leads to Lake Huron.
+Its outflow feeds into the St. Mary's River, which leads to Lake Huron No workaround needed..

 Lake Huron, itself a vast expanse, shares its waters with Georgian Bay, a large, irregular-shaped bay within Lake Huron's northern perimeter.
 The Straits of Mackinac connect Lake Huron with Lake Michigan.
-Michigan is unique in that it is the only one of the five lakes entirely within the United States.
-From Lake Huron, the water flows south through the St. Clair River into Lake St. Clair, a smaller lake connecting to Lake Erie via the Detroit River.
+So naturally, michigan is unique in that it is the only one of the five lakes entirely within the United States.
+Practically speaking, from Lake Huron, the water flows south through the St. Clair River into Lake St. Clair, a smaller lake connecting to Lake Erie via the Detroit River.

 Lake Erie, the shallowest of the Great Lakes, is known for its significant seasonal changes and fertile surrounding lands.
 Finally, the Niagara River, famous for its powerful falls, drains Lake Erie into Lake Ontario, which then flows out to the Atlantic Ocean via the St. Lawrence River.